 - What common goals, needs, wants, or desires do they share?

-These may seem like six fairly harmless questions, but do not underestimate the power of this exercise, because as you start to go through these questions, something very powerful happens…
+These may seem like six simple questions.
+But do not underestimate the power of this exercise.
+As you start to go through these questions, something very powerful happens…

-Your focus starts to shift away from you and what you believe is important and it shifts onto the needs and the wants and the desires of the people you are most called to serve, and that will make a huge difference.
+Your focus starts to shift away from you and what you believe is important.
+Your focus shifts onto the needs, wants and desires of the people you are most called to serve AND that will make a huge difference.

 One final thought about expectation as you do this exercise – the answer might come to you with blinding clarity, but don’t be disappointed if it doesn’t.
 In my experience, any time I’ve done this exercise, the answer always appears to me more as a silhouette emerging through fog than a blinding flash of clarity.
 Don’t put pressure on yourself by having an expectation about how the answer is going to come.

 That is the exercise for today.
-I would love it if you would take on board those six questions and please give me feedback on how these have impacted you.
-You can do that in the comments below, and I look forward to seeing you on an upcoming episode of Bernadette TV.
+I would love it if you would take on board those six questions.
+Please give me feedback on how these have impacted you.
+You can do that in the comments below, and I look forward to seeing you on an upcoming video.